 - 1. Tower Modulation and Cohesiveness.
-The Board reviewed the changes to the tower form in response to the guidance provided at the Second Recommendation Meeting. - a) The Board agreed the tower and roof massing changes shown on page 16-23 and 83 of the Third Recommendation Packet provide a thorough analysis of tower proportion, step number and location, as well as, resolution for the top of the tower (A2). - b) The majority of the Board preferred Massing Option C2 on Page 83.
+The Board reviewed the changes to the tower form in response to the guidance provided at the Second Recommendation Meeting, and recommended approval based on the design responses as detailed below. - a) The Board agreed the tower and roof massing changes shown on page 16-23 and 83 of the Third Recommendation Packet provide a thorough analysis of tower proportion, step number and location, as well as resolution for the top of the tower (A2). - b) The majority of the Board preferred Massing Option C2 on Page 83.
 The revised design includes changes to spacing of the 'blocks' and continues the tower form and material application to roof in the rotated amenity space.
-(A2, C2.1) - c) The Board agreed that the transparent wind screen at roof level, was resolved well within the architectural concept and material application (A2.2) - d) The Board applauded the recessed element at the rotate amenity space.
+(A2, C2.1) - c) The Board agreed that the transparent wind screen at roof level was well-resolved with the architectural concept and material application (A2.2) - d) The Board applauded the recessed element at the rotated amenity space.
 The Board agreed the recess was a clever resolution to continue the twisted block concept to the top of the structure.
 (A2.2, C2.1) - e) The Board was pleased with the subtle contrast in the material expression between the two sides of the tower.
 The Board agreed the materials complement one another creating an elegant expression.
 The Board applauded the alternate material used in the massing recesses.
 The design concept is intentional, strong, and expressed well.
 (A2, C2.1) - 2.
 Overhead Weather Protection.
 The Board appreciated an analysis of a code compliant overhead weather protection versus the proposed location, which requires a departure.
-The Board noted variety, and stepping in overhead weather protection, creates an interesting pedestrian experience.
-Ultimately the Board agreed that the proposed overhead weather protection responds better to existing site specific conditions, including the existing street trees and proposed double height retail space.
-(C1.1, C5.1) - 3.
-Ground Level Design.
+The Board noted variety and stepping in overhead weather protection creates an interesting pedestrian experience.
+Ultimately the Board recommended that the proposed overhead weather protection responds better to existing site specific conditions, including the existing street trees and proposed double height retail space.
+(C1.1, C5.1)

+- 3. Ground Level Design.
 The Board reviewed the response to guidance provided at the Second Recommendation Meeting. - a) The Board supported the ground level setback as a sectional contribution to the public realm.
-The Board specifically noted the increased lobby setback at a positive change.
-(C1.3) - b) The Board supported the removal of street level planting on 5th Avenue and felt the revised ground plane design would better support to pedestrian activity.
+The Board specifically recommended approval of the increased lobby setback as a positive change from the previous design.
+(C1.3) - b) The Board supported the removal of street level planting adjacent to the building on 5th Avenue, compared with the previous design, and recommended that the revised ground plane design would better support to pedestrian activity.
 (C1.3) - c) The Board expressed support for the corner art element shown on page 35 of the Third Recommendation Packet.
-(C1.3, C1.IV, D3.1, D3.2)

-- 4. Lighting and Signage.
-The Board expressed support for the lighting plan and signage plan on page 59 of the Recommendation Packet.
+(C1.3, C1.IV, D3.1, D3.2) - 4.
+Lighting and Signage.
+The Board recommended approval of the lighting plan and signage plan on page 59 of the Recommendation Packet.
 The Board agreed quantity of lighting on the alley and under the canopies was sufficient to make the spaces feel safe without adding additional light pollution.
-The Board was please with the minimal blade and address signs and discouraged the use of additional large building signage.
+The Board was pleased with the minimal blade and address signs as shown, and discouraged the use of additional large building signage.
 (D4 and D5) - 5.
 Alley.
-In response to the public comment, the Board discussed they alley design as it relates to adopted Design Guidelines.
-The Board expressed support for the ground level material application and the transparency on the second and third floors.
-The Board agreed the parking entrance, located closer the street, provided the better design option to minimize conflicts in the alley.
+In response to the public comment, the Board discussed the alley design as it relates to adopted Design Guidelines.
+The Board recommended approval of the ground level material application and the transparency on the second and third floors.
+The Board agreed the parking entrance, located closer the street, provided a design to minimize conflicts in the alley.
 The Board recommended additional lighting at the bike door and using mirrors or other safety mechanisms, as appropriate, to minimize conflicts between bike users, loading dock and service uses.
 (C6, E1, E2, E3)